AndreiKachur/crunchy-boots/README.md

 slick-carousel
 react-reveal
 react-scroll-up
+react-scroll-to-top
 react-spinners
 react-icons
 react-phone-number-input

+*-App has been migrating to TypeScript.
+As result some third-party services could work unproperly.
+But it will be fixed pretty soon.

-Besides I used json-server, BEM-methodology.
+Besides I used json-server, BEM-methodology, Redux-Thunk.
 This project was bootstrapped with [Create React App]
 (https://github.com/facebook/create-react-app).